-Lauren Waddell was appointed to the position of company secretary on 27 June 2019 and held the position throughout this financial year.
+Lauren Waddell resigned as Company Secretary on 06 Aug 2021.
+Kirsty Walker was appointed 24 Aug 2021 and held the position throughout this financial year.

 3 Directors' meetings

 The number of directors' meetings (including meetings of committees of directors) and number of meetings attended by each of the directors of the Company during the financial year are: